 Probably out of time (the sun was setting) and,

-Clearly running low on luck for one day.
+Clearly running low on luck for the day.

-We saluted the noble sprout who gave its all for that epic ride but the sprout gladiators were tired, satisfied and happy to be both alive and ambulatory – even if it looked more like limping.
+We saluted the noble copse of eucalyptus trees who gave so much all for our epic rides but the sky gladiators were tired, satisfied and happy to be both alive and ambulatory – even if it looked more like limping.

 It was time to head home and tell our parents that we been hanging out with friends and nothing particularly interesting happened – again